pavel-2020/misc/text.md

 * [Custom](/Documentation/Guide/Widgets/Scheduler/Views/Customize_Individual_Views/).

-Use the views option to specify views.
-In this tutorial, we will use the "month" and "timelineWeek" types and also the default "day" and "week" ones.
+Use the views option to specify these views: "day", "week", "month", and "timelineWeek".

 [code]